mbuthimungai/simple-oauth2-FastAPI/README.md

   * clientCredentials
   * authorizationCode
   * password\
-  In this application I have implemented the password flow the `password flow`.
+  In this application I have implemented the `password flow`.